Dutch investigators hack Tesla's driving data storage system

-San Francisco, Oct 22 (IANS) A team of Dutch forensic researchers decrypted Tesla's data storage system, providing access to a trove of information that could be useful in crash investigations, media reports said.
+San Francisco: A team of Dutch forensic researchers decrypted Tesla's data storage system, providing access to a trove of information that could be useful in crash investigations, media reports said.

 According to The Verge, Tesla records information about its customers' driving behaviour, both to improve its advanced driver assistance system, Autopilot and also in the event of a crash, to provide to investigators.